Dynamic random graphs with vertex removal: Preliminaries

 \begin{itemize} \item if $n = 1$, set $\nu_{1,1} = 1$ if $\xi_1 = 1$ and $\nu_{1,1} = 0$ otherwise, \item if $n\ge 2$ and $\xi_n = 1$, set $\nu_{i,n} = \nu_{i,n-1}$ for all $i\in [n-1]$ and $\nu_{n,n}=1$, \item if $n\ge 2$ and $\xi_n = 0$, select a uniformly random element $i_n$ from $V_{n-1}$ and set $\nu_{i_n,n} = \nu_{n,n} = 0$ and $\nu_{i,n} = \nu_{i,n-1}$ for all $i\in [n-1]\setminus \{i_n\}$. \end{itemize}

-Note that by definition $V_n = \{i\in [n], \nu_{i,n} = 1\}$, so the set of all marks contains the entire information for the vertex process $(V_n)_{n\ge 1}$ (and is, in a sense, equivalent to it).
+In particular, by definition $V_n = \{i\in [n], \nu_{i,n} = 1\}$, so the set of all marks contains the entire information for the vertex process $(V_n)_{n\ge 1}$ (and is, in a sense, equivalent to it).
 From this point, we say that the vertices in $V_n$ are the ones that are \emph{alive after $n$ steps} (of the vertex process), or equivalently \emph{survive after $n$ steps}.
 One advantage of the marks is that they allow to describe the distribution of the alive vertices in a clear way.
-More precisely, as we shall see in Lemma~\ref{lemma:rootcouple}, the empirical distribution \be \Gamma^{(n)}:=\frac{1}{n} \sum_{i=1}^n \delta_{(i/n,\nu_{i,n})} \ee over the set $(0,1]\times \{0,1\}$, where $\delta_{(x,j)}$ denotes a Dirac mass at the point $(x,j)\in (0,1]\times \{0,1\}$, converges in distribution to the distribution $\Gamma$ defined in~\eqref{eq:gamma}.
+More precisely, as we shall see in Lemma~\ref{lemma:rootcouple}, the empirical distribution